-- Capitalizations should NOT be used for emphasis. - UNLESS YOU USE ALL CAPS AND WANT TO CONVEY A SORT OF SHOUTING VOICE TO YOUR READER (!) - Try bold, instead.
+Capitalizations should NOT be used for emphasis.
+Capitalize proper nouns.
+And Acronyms (LOL!).

+UNLESS YOU USE ALL CAPS AND WANT TO CONVEY SHOUTING VOICE, ALL CAPS SHOULD BE AVOIDED(!)

+- Try bold, instead.
 Or italics.
 Or, underlines. - Or, all of the above.